 Adrano is an intense, complex coffee.
 The unique terroir imparts a unique flavor profile that is an interesting combination of sharp, bright elements with earthy and floral tones and a hint of chocolate.
 Body is high and smooth, and the appeal to the palate is broad because of the three varieties.
-In our dark "Deep Forest" roast it is surprising buttery in both flavor and mouthfeel, with hints of caramel and lightly toasty aroma.
+In a light roast the profile is smooth and fruity; in a dark roast it is surprising buttery in both flavor and mouthfeel, with hints of caramel and lightly toasty aroma.

 There is no other terroir in the world similar to the unique microclimate of Pocos de Caldas, which is angled perfectly toward the sun.
 Pocos de Caldas receives sharply divided day and night periods that begin with early morning sun full-on until 4 pm, when the sun suddenly is cut off by passing across the rim of the crate at the top of the mountain, triggering a burst of energy (sugar) conversion into flavor in the beans.
 The soil is an enriched combination of volcanic minerals and rainforest soil, giving the coffee an abundace of nutrition and minerals.
 The coffees consist of a variety of unusual Arabica sub-types, including golden-fruited Catuai.